-18.3 Setting up and running GCHP using Singularity
+18.3 Pulling an image and creating run directory using Singularity

 Available GCHP images are listed on Docker Hub.
-The following command pulls the image of GCHP 13.0.2 and converts it to a Singularity image named gchp.sif in your current directory.
+The following command pulls the image of GCHP 14.2.0 and converts it to a Singularity image named gchp.sif in your current directory.

-\$ singularity pull gchp.sif docker://geoschem/gchp:13.0.2
+\$ singularity pull gchp.sif docker://geoschem/gchp:14.2.0